Assessment & Credit

 Successful completion of the program will earn you both a certificate and academic credit.

-Though not accredited by the American Bar Association, the program follows the ABA's standards for Student Study at a Foreign Institution to offer you credit for your undertakings; the course has been structured to provide a total of 5 ABA credits (60 hours of classroom time; one credit hour being equivalent to 700 minutes of classroom time).
+Though not accredited by the American Bar Association, the program follows the ABA's standards for Student Study at a Foreign Institution to offer you credit for your undertakings; the course has been structured to provide up to 5 ABA credits, taking into account instructional hours and out-of-classroom work.

 If you are seeking to transfer credit, be sure to consult with your home institution before committing to the program to ensure that your participation will be recognized.
 Your academic advisor may be required to approve a foreign course of study in advance of the program.